- Competitive Analysis

 Before and after comparison

 Discovering the Right Type of Commerce

 Originally, we thought bigCommerce might meet their needs, but after reviewing their in-depth requirements regarding the inventory management systems within the website, we decided it would be better to build a custom ecommerce site by implementing Drupal Commerce to better suit their needs as it’s a more flexible platform.
-We figured out a way to not only track the individual items sold, but also bundles of products—since the Oyster Kit is a collection of smaller items, that was how the inventory could be most effectively tracked.
-We added code that allows our client to specify which items are in each kit, and how many of those there are (e.g. there are two wine glasses in the Original Kit), We also created a way to instantly display how many kits could be assembled based on the existing inventory in the store.
+We figured out a way to not only track the individual items sold, but also track bundles of products—since the Oyster Kit is a collection of smaller items, that was how the inventory could be most effectively tracked.
+We added code that allows our client to specify which items are in each kit, and how many of those there are (e.g. there are two wine glasses in the Original Kit).
+We also created a way to instantly calculate and display how many kits could be assembled based on the existing inventory in the store.

 Creating a Fully Customized, Shoppable Website

 Once we honed in on the commerce side of the website, we dove into the full, custom website design.
 We had two things to work with from the start: predetermined brand colors and a lot of great photos from the Hodges’ real travel experiences.
 We wanted to have some fun with the site’s layout because we wanted to reflect the notion that everyone loves to travel.
 Our goal was to create a lifestyle feel for the site while also steering clear of the typical block format found on most ecommerce sites.
 On the content side, we wanted to ensure that the blog articles stood out and were easy to navigate, so we designed a way to sort articles by topic.
 At first, having so many great travel photos was a challenge within itself: we had to figure out how and where to use all of the imagery and weren’t sure if it would all be able to fit on the website.
 Our solution was to design the blog previews to clearly emphasize the image and be eye-catching to viewers, which also aligned with the lifestyle feel of the site.